My ADHD

 • Ability to rapidly pursue several experimental paths in tandem until a clear “winner” is found

-• Ability to connect and form relationships between disparate elements and see an emergent “big picture” that isn’t obvious to most people
+• Ability to connect and form relationships between disparate people and elements and see an emergent “big picture” that isn’t obvious to most people

 Helpful actions